Canceling Your Enrollment - Withdrawals

 a.
 The day the student informs their academic dean’s office.

-The official date of withdrawal should be established by the dean’s office at the time the withdrawal first requested even though an interview may be required before final approval is
+The official date of withdrawal should be established by the dean’s office at the time the

 4. Students who have completed one modular course or more must not withdraw from the university but should drop their remaining courses.
 The completed course(s) will remain on their transcript.